musthafiz/Performance-testing-for-OpenCart-Website/README.md

   1) The general setting for the tests' execution, such as whether Thread Groups will run simultaneously or sequentially, is specified in the item called Test Plan.

-  2) All HTTP Requests will use some default settings from the HTTP Request, such as the Server IP, Port Number, and Content Encoding.
+  2) All HTTP Requests will use some default settings from the HTTP Request, such as the Server IP, Port Number, and Content-Encoding.

   3) Each Thread Group specifies how the HTTP Requests should be carried out.
 To determine how many concurrent "users" will be simulated, one must first know the number of threads.
 The number of actions each "user" will perform is determined by the loop count.